 Caution: Federal law prohibits dispensing without prescription.

-KEEP THIS AND ALL MEDICATIONS OUT OF THE REACH OF CHILDREN
+KEEP THIS AND ALL MEDICATIONS OUT OF THE REACH OF CHILDRENThis monograph has been modified to include the generic and brand name in many instances.

 Last reviewed on RxList: 12/8/2004